sacredspawns/sously/privacy.md

 ### 1.1 Account information (only if you sign in)

-If you sign in with Google or email, we collect:
+If you sign in with Google, Apple, or email/password, we collect:

-* Your **Google user ID** (Firebase UID) so we can sync your library to the cloud.
+* Your **Firebase user ID** (UID) so we can sync your library to the cloud.
-* Your **email address** and **display name** as provided by Google Sign-In.
+* Your **email address** and **display name** as provided by Google Sign-In, Sign in with Apple, or the email signup form.
+If you choose "Hide My Email" with Sign in with Apple, we receive Apple's private relay address and never see your real email.
-* The **device IDs** issued by Firebase Authentication / App Check to verify that requests come from a real install of Sously on a real device.
+* The **device IDs** issued by Firebase Authentication, Play Integrity (Android) / DeviceCheck (iOS), and App Check to verify that requests come from a real install of Sously on a real device.
+These identifiers are scoped to the Firebase project and cannot be used to track you across apps.

 We do not collect or sell any other identifier.
 If you do not sign in, this section does not apply — you can use Sously as a fully local app.